benkaan001/take-a-note/README.md

   ## Description

-  The purpose of this project is build the backend functionality of a note taking application.
+  The purpose of this project is build the entire backend functionality of a note taking application.